Farmersville, California: History

 There was a large fire in 1910 that hit the corner of Visalia Rd and Farmersville Blvd.
 The Brundage General store received fire damage.
 The fire also burned a couple of other businesses and buildings and scorched the Methodist Church.
-This old wooden store was later known as Farmersville Trading Post and being destroyed in a fire in 1951.
-It was replaced with a Texaco Gas Station, which later became a Beacon Gas station.
+This old wooden store was torn down sometime in the 1920's.
+It was replaced with a Trading Post, it burned down in 1951 and replaced with a Texaco Gas Station, which later became a Beacon Gas station.
 Today it is an empty lot.

 In 1910 Thomas J. Brundage's son, Oscar G. Brundage, who took over the general store decided to build an additional store, this time made of brick.
 It was completed in December 1910.
 He continued working in the stores at least until the late 1920s.
 Later it became Dixon's Grocery Store, owned by Floyd Dixon.
 After that, it became Ryan's Grocery Store.
-In the 1940's it became a bar called the Frontier Club.
+In the 1940s it became a bar called the Frontier Club.
 It was finally destroyed in a fire in the 1960s.
 It sat on the Southeast corner of Visalia Rd and Farmersville Blvd, where Rainbow's Drive In sits today.

 In 1945 the town had voted to pay for its own police department.
 The town had one Police Officer on duty during this time.
 Before 1960, the town was under the authority of the County.
-A small group of residents presented themselves to these officials for any needs of the town.
+Residents and Chamber of Commerce Officials worked with the County for their needs.

 Discussion to incorporate started as early as 1945.
 Don Freeman began the petition and application process that lead to the city's incorporation on October 5, 1960.
 The first city council was composed of James Tornow, Mayor, Truman Qualls, Don Freeman, Willis Freeman, and Jim Steven.
 Carl Waddle was the first City Clerk.
 Early on the City struggled to get proper water delivery and wastewater treatment.
 In 1968 the Wastewater treatment plant loan was made for $480,000 to build the first plant and transmission infrastructure.
 The city residents in 1968 seriously discussed dis-incorporation led by store owner Tom Bray.